Ana Maria Cuervo

 Ana Maria Cuervo (born 14 July 1966) is a Spanish-American physician, researcher, and cell biologist.
-She is a professor in developmental and molecular biology, anatomy and structural biology, and medicine and co-director of the Institute for Aging Studies at the Albert Einstein College of Medicine.
+She is a distinguished professor in developmental and molecular biology and medicine and co-director of the Institute for Geroscience at the Albert Einstein College of Medicine.
 She is best known for her research work on autophagy, the process by which cells recycle waste products, and its changes in aging and age-related diseases.

 Biography

 Cuervo was born in Barcelona, Spain, on 14 July 1966.
 She studied medicine at the University of Valencia in 1986 and further pursued a PhD in biochemistry and molecular biology under the mentorship of Erwin Knecht, a biochemist studying lysosomes and proteosome at the time.
 In 1993, she published her first academic paper as a co-author on lysosomal degradation which challenged the assumption that it was non-specific.
 Cuervo also worked with Fred “Paulo” Dice of Tufts University on lysosomes during the summer months as Spanish labs were closed during this time of year.
-Cuervo later accepted a full-time post-doctorate position at Dice's laboratory and focused on understanding the lysosomal degradation pathway.
-In 1996 and 2000, Cuervo and Dice published their findings on this pathway, identified the lysosomal membrane protein LAMP2A as the receptor for this form of autophagy and termed it chaperone-mediated autophagy.
+Cuervo later accepted a full-time post-doctorate position at Dice's laboratory and focused on understanding this selective lysosomal degradation pathway.
+From 1994 to 2000, Cuervo and Dice published their findings on this pathway, identified the lysosomal membrane protein LAMP2A as the receptor for this form of autophagy and termed it chaperone-mediated autophagy (CMA).

-In October 2001, Cuervo accepted a faculty position at the Albert Einstein College of Medicine in The Bronx, New York.
-She continue primarily focusing on chaperone-mediated autophagy and its role in aging and human disease.
-Her research lab focused on protein translocations across lysosomal membranes, identifying regulator proteins like glial fibrillary acidic protein.
-In collaboration with neuroscientist David Sulzer of Columbia University Medical Center, she published evidence of altered chaperone-mediated autophagy in Parkinson's disease.
-Similar findings of disrupted autophagy was also reported when Huntington Disease was studied.
-Cuervo's research team also identified LRRK2, a protein enzyme that becomes mutated in Parkinson's disease, disrupts the process of translocation across lysosomal membranes.
+In October 2001, Cuervo accepted a faculty position at the Albert Einstein College of Medicine in The Bronx, New Yorkwhere she continues primarily focused on chaperone-mediated autophagy and its role in aging and human disease.